Cronch8/termingine/README.md

-Termingine _(pronounced term-in-chin)_ or The Terminal Engine is a small not-quite-game-engine that can be used to create fancy terminal effects
+# Termingine

+A small engine for producing fancy effects in the terminal

 ---

-Planned features:
+#### Planned features (in order of priority)

-- Particle effects
+- display multiple layers of effects
+- custom character-brigghtness pairings
+- Colors
 - Basic physics
-- Colors
-- custom character-brigghtness pairings